 A Linen is a reference to a postcard that has a linen-like fabric texture embossed into its front surface.
 The Curt Teich Company of Chicago was the first to use this texture for large scale production starting in 1931.
 They were printed as tinted halftones in both lithography and line block.
 Their linen texture exposed more surface area to the surrounding air speeding up drying time, which in turn allowed more colorful dye based inks to be used on high-speed presses.
 To increase their brilliance Linens were often spot printed with a fifth color, often light blue, which was added to the normal CYMK pallet.
 Different printers of linen cards usually had their own individual die to emboss their signature texture into the paper.
 There are publishers who produced postcards with a linen texture on them many years earlier as novelties, but only cards manufactured after 1931 when they dominated production are referred to as Linens.
 Though printed alongside photochromes for many years, the use of linens ended in by 1959 as chromes became more popular with the public.

 A Lipman card was the first private postal legally authorized for use in the United States.
 The earliest known postmark on a Lipman card is of October 25, 1870 from Richmond, Indiana.
 This card carried a pictorial advertisement of an Esterbrook Steel Pen and the name Lipman’s Postal Card.
 The card was issued by Hymen L. Lipman, an associate of John P. Charlton of Philadelphia who copyrighted America’s first postcard in 1861.
-The original card consisted of a simple design; a few lines for an address, a stamp box, and the copyright date, all printed in three different color variations.
-None of these cards were ever used to anyone’s knowledge.
+The original card consisted of a simple design; a few lines for an address, a stamp box, and the copyright date, all printed in a three color selection.
+It was marketed as an easy way to stay in touch with family and an inexpensive means of advertising, all for half the cost of sending a letter.
+None of these cards were ever sent through the mail to anyone’s knowledge.
 While the exact relationship between Charlton and Lipman remain unknown both of these card types are usually referred to as Lipman cards.
 Only a few remain in existence.

 Lith o Sketch

-Lith o Sketch is a trade name used by the Curhan Company of Gloucester for their artist signed cards drawn with the aid of paper grains and printed in black & white lithography, though some have hand coloring.
-To the eye the have the appearance of a quick crayon sketch.
-Some of their reproductions of oil paintings also carry this name.
+Lith o Sketch s a trade name used by the Curhan Company of Gloucester for their artist signed cards drawn with the aid of paper grains and printed in black & white lithography, though some of these were hand colored.
+To the eye these images have the appearance of a quick crayon sketch like those that are common to lithography, though some of the firm’s reproductions of oil paintings also carry this name.

 Litho-Chrome is a trade name for a type of German made postcard distributed by the American News Company that was printed as a blue collotyope over yellow and red lithographic spatter.
-Their individual colors are sharp and tend to stand out, especially the blue as it is used instead of black.
-It is sometimes so heavy that it renders scenes highly unnatural.
-They are drawn more toward more solid tones than to texture though an actual wormy texture is embossed into the paper.
+Individual colors remain sharp and tend to stand out, especially the blue as it is used on the key plate instead of black.
+The blue is sometimes dominates the composition to the point of creating highly unnatural compositions.
+The technique tends to be used most effectively when rendering night scenes.
+They are drawn more toward more solid tones than to texture, though an actual wormy texture is embossed into the paper.

-A lithochrome is a generic term for any lithograph printed in color.
-It is often used interchangeably in common usage with chromolithograph.
+A lithochrome is a generic term for any lithograph printed in color, no matter how many colors are employed.
+In common usage it is often used interchangeably with chromolithograph.

 Since the 19th century the term lithographer had multiple meanings.
 It could refer to the artist who drew an image onto a stone for reproduction, the technician who processed the drawing enabling prints to be made from it, or the printer who pulled lithographs from the stone.
 All three tasks could be performed by one person but as printing houses grew larger, labor was often divided among many individuals.

 Lithography is a planographic printing method invented in Prague by Alois Senefelder in 1798.
-These prints are pulled from a chemically treated flat plane rather than a mechanically reliefed surface.
-The process begins with the surface of a litho-stone polished down to a fine even grain.
+First termed chemical printing, this process now known as lithography (derived from the Greek word lithos, meaning stone) begins with a particular type of limestone block polished down to a fine flat even grain.
 An image can then either be drawn directly onto the stone, or transferred to it, by using a variety of materials ranging from crayons to washes as long as they contain grease or oils (lipids).
-The image is then etched into the stone with acid emulsified in gum Arabic.
+Unlike the other indirect methods of preparing a plate, lithography was radically different in that it allowed the artist to draw on a stone just as drawing on a sheet of paper.
+Once drawn, the image is etched into the stone with acid emulsified in gum Arabic.
 Unlike intaglio printing where the etch creates a surface in relief, only a chemical reaction takes place here in which a salt layer seeps into the stone’s pores around the image.
 When the image is washed off and the stone dampened, the water is only attracted to the salty layer created by the etch.
 When rolled with an oil-based ink, the ink coats the stone only where the water in the surface pores does not repel it.
 The stone now holds an image identical to the original and can be transferred to paper by running it under pressure.
 The wetting and inking process can be repeated over and over to produce multiple images.
 When the job is finished the stone can be re-polished and drawn on once again.
 The highest quality prints come from drawings made on polished limestone.
 Prints can also be pulled from textured sheets of zinc or aluminum.
 The wider availability of metal plates makes them cheaper to use, but they cannot match the quality of stone printed images.
 Lithography was the best way to reproduce gradated tones before the use of photo emulsions.
 This process was largely confined to artists until the mechanized lithography press was brought to the United States in 1868.
 This method and its various incarnations have dominated the printing of postcards from the chromolithographs of the 19th century to offset printing today.

 Litho-Plate (Lithographic Plate)